usefulalgorithm/usefulalgorithm/README.md

 <summary>Albums I've been digging in the past month, according to Spotify:</summary>

 - _wishful thinking_, by Duval Timothy
+- _The Spiritual Sound_, by Agriculture
 - _Liminality / Dream State Return_, by Elder
-- _The Spiritual Sound_, by Agriculture
 - _Mossbane Lantern_, by Sallow Moth
 - _Friend_, by james K
 - _A Danger to Ourselves_, by Lucrecia Dalt
 - _Wide Awake_, by Mechatok
 - _Easy Lover_, by Martin Miller
-- _Today, I Wrote Nothing_, by billy woods
 - _CRUX_, by Al Wootton
 - _GUSH_, by Kaitlyn Aurelia Smith